LukeMatPyt/TikTok-USA-Targeting/README.md

 Just using a 4G proxy and a SIM card from your target country isn't enough to convince TikTok you are a genuine, local user. **You're likely still getting a generic FYP feed instead of the hyper-local content that a native user in, say, Dallas, Texas would experience.** You need to go deeper.

-## Introducing the "TikTok Domination" Course
+## Introducing the "TikTok Geotargeting" Course

 My comprehensive course will teach you **exactly how to trick TikTok** into treating you like a normal user in your chosen target country.
 We'll go beyond the usual superficial tips and reveal the **hidden device configurations** that will make you virtually invisible to TikTok's detection mechanisms.